© 2026 WNIJ and WNIU

 Gardeners in northwest Illinois are invited to get inspired this spring.

-The University of Illinois Extension is hosting a “Creative Container Gardens” program Thursday, April 30th at 1:30 p.m. at the Jo Daviess County Extension Office in Elizabeth.
+The University of Illinois Extension will host "Creative Container Gardens" Thursday, April 30, at 1:30 p.m. at the Jo Daviess County Extension Office in Elizabeth.

-Program coordinator Nikki Keltner will share tips on designing eye-catching container displays, including how to select plants, choose the right containers, and keep them looking vibrant all season long.
+Program coordinator Nikki Keltner will share tips on designing container gardens.

-The session is part of the Spring Break Gardening Series, which features several upcoming programs on topics like landscaping, trees, and tomatoes.
+The session is part of the Spring Break Gardening Series.

 IN CLOSING…

-As we wrap up this week’s show, we’d like to remind you all to listen to this past week’s interview.
-Freepod host Tim Connors spoke to Delbert Bunker about vehicle maintenance and the Freeport Beef-A-Roo.
+As we wrap up this week's show, we'd like to remind you to listen to this past week's interview.
+Freepod host Tim Connors spoke with Delbert Bunker about vehicle maintenance and Freeport Beef-A-Roo.

 This has been Freepod.
 Thank you for listening.